 Ok, you’ve taken care of all that administrative nitty gritty – now for the fun part!
 Set up a meeting place and time that works for you, your advisor, and anyone else who you know of that might be interested in joining.
 Our meetings took place in my advisor’s classroom.

-You’ll probably want to be focusing on having a few more students join at this point.
+You’ll probably want to be focusing on finding a few more students to join at this point.
 Try to get a mix of people from different grades so that you don’t have to worry about the club dying out (more on that later!).
-A variety of backgrounds and skills is also really important, especially when it comes to dealing with environmental issues.
+Don’t just rely on finding members through your friends (a mistake I’m totally guilty of making!) – reach out to a diverse group of people starting from the very beginning.
+A variety of backgrounds and skills is really important, especially when it comes to dealing with environmental issues.

 Again, you don’t need a lot of people to have an effective club; I’m pretty sure mine started out with a couple of core people and grew to a larger group over the course of a year.
 It can take time, but there are a few things you can do to speed things up:

 Approach environmental studies or other classes in your school.
 Ask teachers if you can make a quick announcement at the start of class, or see if you can get a note in daily announcements.
 I also created flyers (with baby animals!) to announce our meetings.

 Another great way to reach people is by collaborating with those who aren’t just interested in the environment, but may be interested in a project you have in mind.
 For example, if you’re thinking of doing a skit for younger students or a public art project, approach drama and art clubs or classes.
 In additional, environmental issues aren’t just limited to the physical environment: they are tied in with gender, race, and class as well (wedo.org has some infographics showing these intersections).
 Consider approaching groups that work on a variety of social or political issues.